rediche/rediche.stream/content/articles/how-to-spend-wvw-rank-points.md

 ---
 title: How to spend your World vs. World rank points - World vs. World Basics - Guild Wars 2 Guide
+description: Guide on how to spend your World vs. World rank points.
 createdAt: 2020-06-24
 ---